chharvey/counterpoint/docs/spec/notation.md

 A step that says «*Break.*» (with no number) implies «*Break:* 1.».

 #### Return
-An algorithm must output either no value or one value.
-The output value, if it exists, is a value returned by the algorithm to its invoker.
-Algorithms most often return [completion structures](/.data-types.md#completionstructure).
-The output type is specified before the name of the algorithm in its header, but if the algorithm does not output a value, the output type is specified as [«Void»](./data-types.md#void).
-If an algorithm outputs a value, it must do so via a step beginning with «*Return:* …».
-A step reading «*Return*.» indicates the output is void.

-When an algorithm step reads «*Return:* ‹v›.» (where ‹v› is a metavariable representing any value), a normal completion structure whose value is ‹v› is returned.
-That is, the step is shorthand for «*Return:* [type= normal, value= ‹v›].».
+An algorithm step that reads «*Return:* ‹v›.» (where ‹v› is a metavariable representing a completion value) is shorthand for «*Return:* [type= normal, value= ‹v›].», meaning the algorithm outputs a normal completion structure with a \`value\` of ‹v›.
+However, an algorithm step that reads «*Return:* [type= ‹type›, value= ‹v›].» is to be interpreted as-is, as returning the completion record itself, not “wrapped” in a normal completion.

+An algorithm step that reads «*Return*.» is shorthand for «*Return:* [type= normal].», that is, it outputs a normal completion structure without a \`value\` (thus the output type is Void).

 #### Throw
-When an algorithm step reads «*Throw:* ‹v›.» (where ‹v› is a metavariable representing any value), a throw completion structure whose value is ‹v› is returned.
+When an algorithm step reads «*Throw:* ‹v›.» (where ‹v› is a metavariable representing a completion value), a throw completion structure whose \`value\` is ‹v› is returned.
 That is, the step is shorthand for «*Return:* [type= throw, value= ‹v›].».
+Note that such a completion structure is “abrupt”.

 #### Shorthand Notation
 Algorithm steps may contain shorthand notation that desugar to the types of steps listed above.
+The metavariables ‹x›, ‹y›, ‹A›, ‹B›, and ‹C› represent any snippets of algorithm prose.

 ##### Else If
 A step that begins with «*Else If* …:» desugars to an ‘else' step with an ‘if’ substep.
 ```
-1. *If* x:
+1. *If* ‹x›:
-	1. A.
+	1. ‹A›.
-2. *Else If* y:
+2. *Else If* ‹y›:
-	1. B.
+	1. ‹B›.
 3. *Else*:
-	1. C.
+	1. ‹C›.
 ```
 is shorthand for
 ```
-1. *If* x:
+1. *If* ‹x›:
-	1. A.
+	1. ‹A›.
 2. *Else*:
-	1. *If* y:
+	1. *If* ‹y›:
-		1. B.
+		1. ‹B›.
 	2. *Else*:
-		1. C.
+		1. ‹C›.
 ```

 ##### If And
-A step that begins with «*If* … *and* …:» desugars to an ‘if' step with an ‘if’ substep.
+A step that begins with «*If* … *and* …:» desugars to an ‘if’ step with an ‘if’ substep.
 ```
-1. *If* x *and* y:
+1. *If* ‹x› *and* ‹y›:
-	1. A.
+	1. ‹A›.
 2. *Else*:
-	1. B.
+	1. ‹B›.
 ```
 is shorthand for
 ```
-1. *If* x:
+1. *If* ‹x›:
-	1. *If* y:
+	1. *If* ‹y›:
-		1. A.
+		1. ‹A›.
 	2. *Else*:
-		1. B.
+		1. ‹B›.
 2. *Else*:
-	1. B.
+	1. ‹B›.
 ```

 ##### If Or
-A step that begins with «*If* … *or* …:» desugars to two ‘if' steps with the same substeps.
+A step that begins with «*If* … *or* …:» desugars to two ‘if’ steps with the same substeps.
 ```
-1. *If* x *or* y:
+1. *If* ‹x› *or* ‹y›:
-	1. A.
+	1. ‹A›.
 2. *Else*:
-	1. B.
+	1. ‹B›.
 ```
 is shorthand for
 ```
-1. *If* x:
+1. *If* ‹x›:
-	1. A.
+	1. ‹A›.
-2. *Else If* y:
+2. *Else If* ‹y›:
-	1. A.
+	1. ‹A›.
 3. *Else*:
-	1. B.
+	1. ‹B›.
 ```

 ### Runtime Instructions